Sunset house captured in Rynek Wroclaw

 The unique exhibition is located in a historic, nineteenth-century neo-Gothic underground tank of clean water covering 4,600 m².
 The reservoir functioned until 2011.
 A monument since 2002, the Hydropolis Museum is a stunning tourist attraction in Wrocław and a must-visit place!

-3. Go on a pub-crawling & cafe-hunting spree in Świdnicka & Rynek Square
+3. Go pub-crawling & cafe-hunting in Wrocław Rynek

 Rynek square during Christmas